 Hey, Elementary Art Teachers!
-Are you looking for some fun winter art project ideas to do right now?
+Are you looking for some fun winter art projects for kids to do right now?

 I have lots of winter art projects I have done over the years.
 Save this blog post, because you can look at these ideas later when you are out of ideas.